Personal Care Agreements and Their Importance to Medicaid Eligibility

 Managing finances, handling transportation, shopping, preparing meals, using telephone and other communication devices, managing medications, housework, and

 Another way an individual may attempt to reduce assets is to pay the caregiver a high salary or hourly rate.
 Be careful what you pay the caregiver.
 Don’t pay an excessively high wage.
-The pay rate cannot be higher than the going rate for that type of care in the area in which one resides.
+The pay rate cannot be higher than the going rate others pay in the area.